-While TouchDesigner is a real-time engine, there are tons of use cases where you might want to export movie files from your TouchDesigner project.
+While TouchDesigner is a real-time engine, there are tons of use cases where you might want to output video in TouchDesigner.
 This could be for rendering out previz for your client, making content for your website & Instagram, or giving your users a cool memory from their experience.
 Whatever the reason, it’s something you need to know how to do in TouchDesigner.
 Let’s dive in!

 Isn’t it easy to export movies in TouchDesigner?